lennardv2/project-colors/README.md

 > Click the image to watch the full demo.

+## Differences from Peacock
+- Allows you to set a project name in the status bar.
+- Provides a settings panel for easy customization.

 ## Settings

 This extension adds the following settings to your workspace: